JuliaIPU/IPUToolkit.jl/README.md

 #### Convenient methods for some functions

-In addition to this, for some functions (e.g. `EngineWriteTensor`, `EngineConnectStream`, `EngineReadTensor`) we provide more user-friendly methods where the last argument can be an `Array`, without having to pass additional arguments for pointers or array size.
+In addition to this, for some functions (e.g. `EngineWriteTensor`, `EngineConnectStream`, `EngineReadTensor`) we provide more user-friendly methods where the last argument can be a Julia's `Array`, without having to pass additional arguments for pointers or array size.
 Furthermore, the custom functions `Poplar.get_ipu_device` and `Poplar.get_ipu_devices` can be used to access one more IPU devices, as shown in the example above.
 Read their docstrings for further details.